emberjs/rfcs/README.md

 the RFC process.
 * ensuring the RFC follows the RFC process.
 * shepherding the planning and implementation of the RFC.
-Before the RFC is accepted, the champion may remove themselves.
+Before the RFC is [Accepted], the champion may remove themselves.
 The champion may find a replacement champion at any time.

 ### Helpful checklists for Champions